-Employees hired on or after January 1, 2013, shall be subject to the PERS AB340 pension formula of 2% at 62 with no optional pension enhancements and the other provisions of the retirement tier they were hired under.
-Employees shall pay 50% of the City's normal cost rate for the 2% at 62 as determined by CalPERS.
+Employees hired on or after January 1, 2013, shall be subject to the AB340 PERS pension formula of 2% at 62 with no optional pension enhancements and the other provisions of the retirement tier they were hired under.
+Employees shall pay 50% of the City normal cost rate for the 2% at 62 as

-13.34 Uniforms
+13.4 Uniforms

-(a) The City shall provide uniforms for all employees assigned to this unit who are required to wear uniforms during the course of work.

-(b) Safety Protective Footwear Reimbursement Allowance.
+- (a) The City shall provide uniforms for all employees assigned to this unit who are required to wear uniforms during the course of work. - (b) Safety Protective Footwear Reimbursement Allowance.
 Employees required to wear safety protective footwear in accordance with City Manager's Administrative Directive HR-34, and approved for safety protective footwear reimbursement, the City will authorize safety protective footwear reimbursement in the amount of TWO HUNDRED DOLLARS (\$200.00) as needed and approved by the employee's supervisor and department head.

-13.4-5 Preventive Shots
+13.5 Preventive Shots